 - Make changes to your template’s style settings and structure using the style tweaks in the Style Editor.

 How much you can customize your site’s style depends on the template.
-Some templates, such as Hyde, are highly customizable, giving you a lot of control over every detail.
-Other templates, such as Forte, have more streamlined options that help you set up your site with minimal fuss.
+Some templates like Brine are highly customizable, giving you a lot of control over every detail.
+Other templates like Forte have more streamlined options that help you set up your site with minimal fuss.

 To learn about the specific style options for your template, visit our template guides.

-If you have coding experience, there are more ways to customize your template.
+If you have coding knowledge, there are more ways to customize your template.